theexperiential/Artio/README.md

 ## Overview

-Artio is a simple and highly customizable TouchDesigner component that generates a pixel map for each of your displays in a geometry COMP replicator setup, designed for maximum readability, customizability and  usability for events and performances.
+Artio is a highly customizable TouchDesigner component that generates a pixel map for each of your displays in a geometry COMP replicator setup.
+It is designed for maximum clarity and scalability for events and performances.
 It's name (ἄρτιος) is the Greek word for, "perfectly aligned."

 ![Artio Single Raster](/img/artio.png)
 ![Artio Multiple Rasters](/img/render1.png)